20163791/web-system-template/README.md

 # Recipie getter
 ## Description
-Recipie getter allows users to search for recipies by a main ingrediant (ingrediants?), yield, calorie range and/or diet preferances
+Recipie getter allows users to search for recipies by a main ingrediant.
-The service gets the top 10 recipies that match the search and then allowes the suer to remove recipies from the lest, at wich point the next matching recipie is added.
+The service gets a recipie and every time the user clicks next it fetches a new one.
+If the user hits "precious", it fetches the previous recipie.
-The service shows yield and calories, and allowes the user to see how certain values would change if the yield was bigger/smaller or they wanted more/fewer calories in the recipie.
+The service shows yield and calories and igrediants.
+The service requires that a user signs up and logs in to use the service.
+The user can delete their account and change their password

 ## Entity definition
 Recipie:
-- ID    Number (1 to 999999999) Entity identifier
 - uri	string (4000)	Ontology identifier
 - label	string (1000)	Recipe title
 - image	string	(4000) Image URL
-- source	string (4000)	Source site identifier
 - url	string (4000)	Original recipe URL
 - yield	integer(1 to 999)	Number of servings
 - calories	integer (1 to 99999) Total energy, kcal
 - ingredients	Ingredient[]	Ingredients list
-- dietLabels	enum[]	Diet labels: “balanced”, “high-protein”, “high-fiber”, “low-fat”, “low-carb”, “low-sodium” (labels are per serving)
-- healthLabels	enum[]	Health labels: “vegan”, “vegetarian”, “paleo”, “dairy-free”, “gluten-free”, “wheat-free”, “fat-free”, “low-sugar”, “egg-free”, “peanut-free”, “tree-nut-free”, “soy-free”, “fish-free”, “shellfish-free” (labels are per serving)

 ## API definition
 GetRecipie(int ID) - gets recipie by its id